← Previous → Next Contents

 Don't have X11

-If you don't have any version of X11 installed and just want to compile xttpd or tide, generate a Makefile using ./configure and then type 'make xttpd' or 'make tide'.
-You will probably need to install the binaries by hand.
+If you don't have any version of X11 installed and just want to compile xttpd or tide, generate a Makefile using ./configure --without-x.

-There are some CPU bottlenecks to be aware of.
-Real time estimates in the following are from the 166 MHz Pentium:
+There are some CPU bottlenecks that are observable only on very old hardware.
+Real time estimates in the following are from a 166 MHz Pentium PC:

 The –aa setting that formerly could be used to speed up drawing on true color displays by disabling anti-aliasing was retired in XTide version 2.12.